-Her work incorporates new technologies; digital production, web based art and physical computing, alongside photography, video, and historical lens-based processes.
-Recent trajectories explore the sciences and collaborative practice, and how using different disciplines can help navigate and illuminate difficult and taboo subjects.
-She is most interested in how technologies and sciences old and new affect and challenge our perceptions, allow us to tell stories, and, ultimately, explore the most human of desires and yearnings.
+A graduate of the Art in the Digital World Fine Art Masters at N.C.A.D., she is currently working towards a fine art PhD.
+Her practice incorporates new technologies; digital production, web based art and physical computing, alongside photography, microscopy, video, sound art, and historical lens-based processes.
+She is most interested in how technologies and sciences old and new affect and challenge our perceptions, allow us to tell stories, and, ultimately, explore our needs, desires, and yearnings.

 She is an active member of Tog Hackerspace, Dublin, where she sometimes makes odd things, and is a regular performer/contributor at Hack Circus.